luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

   ['OPER', /^(is|isnt|not|and|but|into|like|or|in|into|instance|instanceof|has|hasnt|bitand|bitor)\b/],

-a IDENTIFIER starts with A-Z a-z (a unicode codepoint), $ or _ (Note: we recognized numbers above)
+a IDENTIFIER starts with A-Z a-z (a unicode codepoint), $ or _ (Note: we recognized numbers before this)

             if PMREX.whileRanges(chunk,"A-Za-z0-9\x7F-\xFF$_") into var identifier